sonatype-nexus-community/contribute.sonatype.com/content/en/about/index.md

 You can contribute to this Handbook via a
 [Pull Request](https://github.com/sonatype-nexus-community/community-handbook.sonatype.com/pulls)
-or read more to find out how to contriubte to existing projects {.text-center}
+or read more to find out how to contriubte to existing projects.

 {{% /blocks/section %}}